notFenixion/ctf-writeups/seetf2023/rev/decompile-me/README.md

 The output given is **^@l6l;t54L6^?>-"|<^]@bQJ=m>c~?**

 Notice that a,b and c should all be the same length.

 Hence, a,b,c are simply the 1st 1/3, 2nd 1/3 and 3rd 1/3 of the output respectively.

-Using the property that A^A = 0 and A^0 = A,
-We can reverse all the XOR operations in the decompiled code.
+We can reverse all the XOR operations in the decompiled code to obtain the flag.

 ```
 from pwn import xor